PatrickBziuk/seez/src/content/books/en/licht-am-ende-der-zeilen.md

 Title suggestion: “Light at the End of the Lines”

 🧭 **Core Concept:**
-A now 27-year-old author looks back at texts he wrote between the ages of 14 and 21 – poems, fragments, emotional monologues.
+A now 27-year-old author reflects on texts he wrote between the ages of 14 and 21 – poems, fragments, emotional monologues.
 He is writing a book today about the attempt to write a book back then, taking readers on a literary-emotional journey through his own past.

 Each chapter contains: